 As a listed German stock corporation, the management of First Sensor AG is primarily governed by the German Stock Corporation Act and the provisions of commercial and company law.
 The rights and obligations of the bodies (the Executive Board, the Supervisory Board and the Annual General Meeting) arise from the law and the Articles of Association.

-The management and monitoring functions are clearly separated according to the law and Articles of Association.
+The “management” and “supervision” functions are clearly separated according to the law and Articles of Association.
 The Executive Board and the Supervisory Board form this dual management system of First Sensor AG.
 They are committed to shareholder interests and the good of the company and work closely together with the aim of sustainably increasing enterprise value.

 The Executive Board usually resolves by simple majority in meetings convened and headed by the Chairman of the Executive Board, unless the law prescribes a larger majority vote.
-An executive organization chart clearly regulates the responsibilities of the individual members of the Executive Board.
+In a tie, the Chairman has the casting vote.
+The distribution of divisions according to the executive organization chart regulates the responsibilities of the individual members of the Executive Board.
 The Executive Board resolves all significant measures together.
 The Chairman of the Executive Board coordinates the business divisions of the Executive Board and the adherence to reporting obligations and is kept informed of all important matters by other members of the Executive Board on an ongoing basis.
 One member of the Executive Board held a supervisory board mandate at a listed, non-Group company as of the end of the reporting period.

 Convening the Annual General Meeting including the agenda, the explanation of the conditions of participation, shareholder rights, the form for exercising voting rights by instruction and any counter proposals and election proposals by shareholders and the required reports and documents are published in English and German on the First Sensor AG’s website.
 These documents are also available at the Annual General Meeting.